We continue to restrict hospital visiting to protect patients, staff and the community from Covid-19 infection.

 The Trust regularly reviews this decision, ensuring we are in line with both regional and national guidance.
 We will begin gradually easing restrictions when conditions allows.

-- Patients who are at the end of their life – up to 2 visitors
+- Patients very close to the end of life

-- Supporting someone with dementia, a learning disability, autism or other similar complex conditions that would be deemed in their best interest (where not being present would cause the patient to be distressed)
+- Patients with dementia, a learning disability, autism or other similar complex condition where not having a familiar face present would cause them distress

 Please do not visit if: